How GLP-1 Meds Like Semaglutide Affect Fertility in Women Over 35

 GLP-1 medications like semaglutide offer a powerful tool for women over 35 seeking to optimize their fertility through weight loss.
 The substantial weight reduction and metabolic improvements can restore ovulation, improve egg quality markers, and create a healthier environment for pregnancy.

 However, the decision to use these medications as part of a preconception strategy requires careful consideration of individual circumstances—particularly age-related fertility decline, ovarian reserve, and the time needed for treatment and washout.
+Some women may also want to explore tirzepatide as an alternative depending on their metabolic profile.
 Working closely with both weight management and fertility specialists ensures a coordinated approach that maximizes your chances of achieving a healthy pregnancy.

 Remember: the goal is not just weight loss, but creating the healthiest possible conditions for conception and pregnancy.
 With proper planning and medical guidance, many women successfully use GLP-1 medications as a stepping stone toward their fertility goals.